aws-samples/technical-notes-for-microsoft-workloads-on-aws/docusaurus/docs/Active-Directory/Guides/Guide1/index.md

 Remove-Item -Path "C:\Users\$env:USERNAME\Documents\admin-cred.json" -Force
 ```

-2. Now, create your first Domain Controller and the Forest:
+2. Now, create your first Domain Controller and the new Forest:

 ```
 #Deploy New Forest PowerShell